Architect Drew Mandel’s radical renovation of a 1920s Georgian Revival brings contemporary artisanal touches

 While the overall palette is simple – oak and white paint – there is plenty of texture: plaster walls in the downstairs living spaces, speckled terrazzo in the master ensuite and occasional touches of vibrant marble, which Mandel purchased at a backyard sale for offcuts.
 There’s also no shortage of elegant detailing, from the curved base of the kitchen island to the thin reveals above the living room archway and even the ribbed concrete, redolent of ruffled curtains, above the downstairs fireplace.
 Every room begs to be explored; every surface, to be touched.

-The most unique feature in the home is the central stairwell with plaster-finished wooden guards that twist and turn.
+The most unique feature in the heritage home is the central stairwell with plaster-finished wooden guards that twist and turn.
 “It’s evocative of fabric, fluidity and movement,” says Mandel.
 “It’s the furthest thing from predictable.”
 The same could be said of the entire project.
 DREWMANDELARCHITECTS.COM